Strong local uniqueness for the vacant set of random interlacements: Denouement

+under any coupling $\mathbb Q$ of $\mathbb P$ and $\widetilde{\mathbb P}_0$ and for all $L_0 \ge C(u)$.
 We will now bound from below the probabilities of each of the events on the left-hand side of \eqref{eq:FE_likely_simplify} starting with ${\rm O}(Z^{2u})$.
-From the definition of this event in \eqref{def:Conn0}, property \eqref{eq:law_muKu} of random interlacements, standard tail bound for a Poisson variable $X$ with mean $\lambda$, namely $\P[X \ge \lambda + x] \le e^{-cx}$ whenever $x \ge \lambda / 2$ (see, e.g.~\cite[pp.~97-98]{mitzenmacher2017probability}) and finally, the exponential decay of the tail of occupation time for transient random walks, we readily obtain that
+From its definition in \eqref{def:Conn0}, property \eqref{eq:law_muKu}, standard tail bound for a Poisson variables, and the exponential decay of the tail of occupation time for transient random walks, we readily obtain that

 Next we want to prove that for any $K \ge 100$ and $J \in \mathscr J_{u_0, u}$, one has